-While sifting through the archives recently, I ran across a token of my initial experiences with yesterday's creative tech – initial attempts at live model digital illustration:
+While sifting through the archives recently, I ran across a token of ineptitude with yesterday's creative tech – initial attempts at live model digital illustration:

-Around 2003, I enrolled in some "adult-ed" (aka. intentionally non-credit) courses at UC-DAAP – including Intro to Digital Video, ironically, where these illustrations were done.
-I had just nixed my long-term Architecture goals, and so was just sitting in on various classes of personal interest.
+Around 2003, I enrolled in some "adult-ed", continuing education courses (intentionally non-credit) at UC-DAAP – including Intro to Digital Video.
+I had officially nixed my long-term Architecture goals, and so was just sitting in on various classes of personal interest.

-Fortunately, this class – and my relative success in it – became a jumping off point for my future in Motion Design and Animation.
-This meant relocation to Savannah in pursuit of an MFA from SCAD (one of the first schools in the country to offer a Motion Design degree).
+Fortunately, this class (and my relative success in it) became a jumping off point for a future in Animation, and relocation to Savannah in pursuit of an MFA from SCAD – one of the first schools in the country to offer a formal Motion Design degree.

-Anyway, the syllabus here was far-reaching – from basic infographic and animation history, to technical skills in Illustration and Animation, and even touch points on Interaction Design (dekstop-centric, at the time).
+The syllabus for this UC starter class was far-reaching – from basic infographic and animation history, to technical skills in illustration and animation, and even touch points on interaction design (desktop-centric, at the time).

-The professor, Artie Kuhn, really threw a lot of content at the students, even though most were pretty green, but he hit a lot on the head for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models, et al.
+The professor, Artie Kuhn, really threw a lot of content at the students (even though most were pretty green) but it was spot on for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models – a fantastic amalgam.

 As most are aware, tools available to the run-of-the-mill students at large universities are not always in pristine condition, and this class was no exception.
-Also remember, this was back in the day of fairly slow CPUs, huge CRT monitors (see top illustration), and cheap, wired, trackball mice – headaches all around.
+Also remember, this was back in the day of fairly slow CPUs, huge CRT monitors (see what the model is leaning on, top illustration), and cheap, wired, trackball mice – headaches all around.

-I vividly recall sitting there with my face 2 inches from the screen trying to magically will a smooth path across the screen, while my mouse with dirty trackball constantly argued for the road less traveled.
+I vividly recall sitting there with my face 2 inches from the screen trying to magically will a smooth path across the screen, while my mouse with dirty trackball constantly fought me.

 Slow strokes, no way.
-Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random with no forewarning.
+Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random at leisure.
 Removing and cleaning the trackball was an exercise in futility.
 Switching computers altogether – more of the same, if not worse.
-And then of course, the random burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.
+And then, of course, the random computer burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.

 Still, the exercises were eventually completed (with the help of a few of the more patient models).